-- 12. The following procedure is to be undertaken for any powers exercised under the Planning Act 2016 and Planning Regulation 2017 unless compliance would be contrary to any law: - a) The policies of the local government must be complied with and in particular any policy related to entering into an infrastructure agreement. - b) The policies and codes of conduct of the local government must be complied with and in particular: - a development application is to be referred to the Chief Executive Officer for determination where a councillor has a material personal interest in the development application; - ii) a development application is to be referred to the Group Executive Customer Engagement and Planning Services for determination where a council officer has a material personal interest in the development application. - 13.
-This delegation must be exercised in accordance with the Delegations Guiding Principles document -Delegations from Council to the CEO.
+- 12. The following procedure is to be undertaken for any powers exercised under the Planning Act 2016 and Planning Regulation 2017 unless compliance would be contrary to any law: - The policies of the local government must be complied with and in particular any policy related to entering into an infrastructure agreement. - b) The policies and codes of conduct of the local government must be complied with and in particular: - a development application is to be referred to the Chief Executive Officer for decision where a councillor has a material personal interest in the development application.